FranckPachot/ybdemo/README.md

 The goal is to run it on PostgreSQL compatible databases, especially distributed ones like [YugabyteDB](https://www.yugabyte.com/).
 The [.jar](https://github.com/FranckPachot/ybdemo/releases/download/v0.0.1/YBDemo-0.0.1-SNAPSHOT-jar-with-dependencies.jar) includes the YugabyteDB JDBC driver, which is a fork of the PostgreSQL one with cluster-aware additions.

-Error management is aimed demos on distributed SQL databases, where optimistic locking requires the application to implement a retry logic.
+Error management is aimed at demos on distributed SQL databases, where optimistic locking requires the application to implement a retry logic.
 In case of errors, depending on the [SQLSTATE](https://www.postgresql.org/docs/current/errcodes-appendix.html), we continue the loop to retry, stop the thread, or stop the program.

 On SQLException the SQLSTATE determines the behavior:
 - SQLSTATE 02000 is "no data".
 The thread is stopped, but others continue.
 I use this to run a statement once, like creating a table (there's a 1 second delay between thread starts so the others should see the table)